-Direct mail is like a snowflake.
+Direct mail advertising is like a snowflake.
 When you look at it up-close, every execution is different.
-But when you step back, you see a lot of consistency.
+But when you step back, there are consistent factors in every successful direct marketing campaign.

-Let’s open each issue and examine what’s inside.
+Let’s examine each issue and examine what’s inside.

 The envelope carries the burden of catching the eye and enticing the reader to set it aside for opening.
 There are four things we have noticed that make a difference.

 Firstly, we have consistently seen that branded envelopes generate a higher open rate.
-Branding the envelope is being transparent.
-We have proven—across mail, promotions, labels, and packaging—that transparency builds credibility.
+We have proven—across mail, promotions, labels, and packaging—that the transparency of a branded envelope builds credibility.
 Trust is essential to beginning or sustaining any relationship.

 Putting your branding on the outside signals that you are being transparent about what this communication is about.

-We have also seen that putting a value proposition on the outside can help people quickly decide if this communication is of interest to them or not.
+We have also seen that putting your value proposition on the envelope can help people quickly decide if this communication is of interest to them or not.
 For those who are not interested in this particular promotion, being able to quickly discern this is a good thing.
-By not wasting their time you enhance rather than tarnish your reputation.
-When you have a relevant communication landing at the right time, you have a better chance making that connection.
+By not wasting their time, you enhance, rather than tarnish, your reputation.
+When you have a relevant communication landing at the right time, you have a better chance of making that connection.

-Adding an additional message to a value proposition can also make a difference in open rates, we have found.
+We have found that adding an additional message to a value proposition can also make a difference in open rates.
 If an additional point of appeal can be made concisely, it can tip the balance in favor of setting aside the envelope and opening it.

 In an era of information overload, people don’t have the patience to spend time and energy struggling to understand what you are saying.

-The most successful pieces we have tested are clean and simple, both visually and in their messaging.
+The most successful mailers we have tested are clean and simple, both visually and in their messaging.
 The right balance of text, images and—importantly—white space helps attract but not overwhelm.

-People don’t want detail.
+People don’t want excessive detail.
 They want to be informed.

 There is an ever-deepening mistrust of our social institutions, including business.
 People are skeptical.
-They are highly attuned to messages which seem too good to be true.
-Messages that tip toward hype often backfire, we have observed.
+They are highly-attuned to messages which seem too good to be true.
+Messages that tip toward hype often backfire.

 Be concise.
 Be real.

-Personalization can create a very positive environment if the consumer takeaway is “they understand me”.
-But if personalization comes across more as “you presume to know me, but your message shows that you don’t,” then personalization has backfired and created a barrier.
+Direct mail personalization can create a very positive environment if the consumer takeaway is “they understand me”.
+But if personalization comes across more as “you presume to know me, but your message shows that you don’t,” then personalization will backfire and create a barrier.
 In the world of financial services, claiming to know specific behaviors or offering unsolicited preapprovals often tend to fall into this trap.

-Personal information on the envelope, as we mentioned earlier, can get people’s back up before they even see the offer.
+Personal information on the envelope, as we mentioned earlier, can get people’s haunches up before they even see the offer.
 That sets the offer up for failure.